One of our food system’s greatest challenges is meeting increasing global demand for food while decreasing its environmental footprint.

 And we’re exploring and piloting innovative initiatives like anaerobic digestion and thermal heat recovery on our ammonia systems.

-This chart shows a breakdown of opportunities that resulted from utility audits conducted from 2015 to 2020, plus food waste audits since 2018.
+This chart shows a breakdown of opportunities that we have successfully implemented as a result of the utility and food waste audits conducted from 2015 to 2022.

 Our commitment to